Teachers' Guide: Section 1

 Children of all ages should be encouraged to be active participants in their own treatment.
 Taking on the responsibility of self-care will help the child develop a sense of independence, control, and competence, all of which help the child meet the normal developmental tasks of childhood.

 It is very difficult for a child to concentrate on learning when the skin is taut, cracked, sore, or itching.
 Some symptoms of ichthyosis can make simple activities such as holding a pencil, running and playing, or sometimes even sitting still difficult, if not painful.
 Students who shed excess skin scales can be taught to brush off shared chairs and tables when moving from one activity to the next.

 Because ichthyosis is a complex disorder, the first goal is to ascertain the child’s base level of comfort and physical mobility.
 The child’s parents are the best source for this information, as well as for updates on the child’s day-to-day care requirements.
 Parents and teachers might find it helpful to convene a conference prior to beginning a new school or school year.
 The conference could include parents, school nurse, principal and other appropriate staff such as counselor or physical education instructor.
 If possible, the child’s physician should also be involved.
 This will provide a forum for ensuring a well-integrated approach to support the child’s special needs in school.
 Principals can help by making sure the larger school community is aware of the child’s condition and special needs, so that crossing guards, substitute teachers, and lunchroom workers do not inadvertently contribute to a child’s emotional and physical discomfort.
-Special Education approaches are considered in a later section of this booklet.
+Special Education Accomodations approaches are discussed here.